Building Permit Fee Calculator

 How should I apply the results?

-Add the suggested permit allowance to general conditions, assign submission owners, and verify the checklist against local jurisdiction fee schedules.
+Add the suggested permit allowance as a separate bid line item, assign submission owners, and verify the checklist against the local jurisdiction fee schedule.

 Is this suitable for public bids?